Holytheif/logged-in/README.md

 -   **CryptoJS** for hashing user password on client side before sending to server.
 -   **jsonwebtoken** for generating token to allow login functionality.

-> Yet to deploy so wait till then ...😄